🚗 Autonomous Driving¶

 -

-This paper introduces TPC-268, the first large-scale plant counting dataset integrating plant taxonomy, comprising 10,000 images, 678,050 point annotations, and 268 countable categories (covering 242 species), with complete Linnaean taxonomic hierarchy annotations, and provides comprehensive benchmarking under the class-agnostic counting (CAC) paradigm.
+This paper constructs TPC-268, the first large-scale counting dataset integrating plant taxonomy.
+It contains 10,000 images, 678,050 point annotations, and 268 countable classes (covering 242 species).
+Full hierarchical information is annotated according to the Linnaean system, and a comprehensive benchmark is conducted under the Class-Agnostic Counting (CAC) paradigm.

 - Points-to-3D: Structure-Aware 3D Generation with Point Cloud Priors